dfeyer/tx_expose/README.rst

    We can abstract the document creation stack to allow easy support of multiple format like JSON and YAML per example.
 If you need those formats, you can provide a patch or contact us

+3. Add support for CRUD operation
+   Currently this not the use case of the extension, but maybe later we can allow CRUD operations on domain model.